• Skip to primary navigation

 • In a kadai, heat the oil.
 When oil is hot, add the sliced onions, curry leaves, and salt.
 Adding salt helps the onion to get cooked fast.

-• Once sauteed well, add chilly powder, coriander powder, garam masala,fennel powder and saute.
+• Once sautéed well, add chilly powder, coriander powder, garam masala, fennel powder, and sauté.
 Add oil as needed to fry the masalas. ** This is a bit spicy curry.
 So adjust chilly powder according to your spice tolerance level.

 • Grind the tomatoes.
 Once masalas are done, add tomato into it.

-• Saute for around 5 minutes in medium flame, until tomatoes are cooked.
+• Sauté for around 5 minutes in medium flame, until tomatoes are cooked.

 • Add water.
 Bring it to boil and adjust salt in the gravy.
 Then add marinated chicken pieces.
 Stir till the chicken pieces are well coated.